l33tdaima/l33tdaima/p075m/README.md

 Could you come up with an one-pass algorithm using only constant space?

 ## Solution
 The hint to reach O(n) is that we only have three integers.
-Maintain two boundaries, position of the first 1(white) `fst1` and the first 2(blue) `fst2`.
+Maintain two invariants, position of the first 1(white) `first1` and the first 2(blue) `last1`.
 The invariants of algorithm is
-- all 0's must be in front of fst1
+- all 0's must be in front of first1
-- all 2's must be behind fst2
+- all 2's must be behind last1

 When iterating the array with termination condition `i <= fst2`, move 2 behind fst2, move 0 before fst1.